Problem Description

 Space and Time Complexity

-Time Complexity: O(N), where N is the number of nodes in the tree, as we visit each node once.
+Time Complexity: O(N), where N is the number of nodes in the tree, as each node is visited once.
+Space Complexity: O(H), where H is the height of the tree.
+In the worst case, H equals N.

 Solution